Pros and Cons of Adopting a Senior Pet

 With an older pet those extra costs that pop up with aging will come sooner than with a puppy.
 You need to make sure that you can financially support a senior pet if they start to develop issues such as arthritis, kidney disease or diabetes.
 You also need to remember that a puppy or kitten would eventually end up with these costs too and that before getting any pet you should ensure that you can afford those unexpected costs.
 Pet insurance may not always be the best option for a senior pet especially if they already have an under lying condition, so instead you can start a savings account for your pet.
 Each month tuck aside a small amount into their savings to ensure you can provide them with the medical care they may need.
 If your senior pet lives a happy healthy long life with you then you have the advantage of savings account for the next pet or maybe a small treat for yourself.

-Written by Nicki Payne, RAHT
+Written by Nicki, RAHT